A Natural Approach to Insect Preventation and Recipes for Natural, Herbal Flea, Tick, Mosquito Repellent Sprays, Rubs, and Dips for Dogs and Cats

 Your dog and cat’s best defence against insects and insect-borne disease is a layered natural approach tailored to suit your animal's situation, as discussed in this article.

-1.0 Spray Insect Repellent Recipes
+1.0 Natural Insect Repellent Spray Recipes

 1.1 Fresh Lemon Spray Repellent